doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 ![Sequence Diagram showing CRI Containerd Pulling a public container image from Dockerhub OCI Registry](./5-pull-public-image-cache-miss-cover.drawio.svg "Container runtime and registry chatting away!")

 1. First, Containerd makes a `HEAD` request to DockerHub at `/v2/library/hello-world/manifests/latest?ns=docker.io` for `hello-world:latest`.
-We say it "fetches the Manifest Digest" for the `latest` tag.
+We say it "fetches the **Manifest Digest**" for the `latest` tag.

-1. DockerHub responds with the sha256 digest of the OCI Image Manifest.
+1. DockerHub responds with the sha256 digest of the **OCI Image Manifest**.

 1. Is the Manifest already present on the Containerd host?
 Containerd compares the sha256 digest in the response to the digest for the `hello-world:latest` manifest stored locally.

 1. Download the Image Manifest.
 Specifically, Containerd makes a `GET` request to Dockerhub at `/v2/library/hello-world/manifests/sha256:a8281ce42034b078dc7d88a5bfe6d25d75956aad9abba75150798b90fa3d1010?ns=docker.io`.
 Notice its the same `manifests` API but this time its a `GET` request for the manifest identified by its sha256 digest.

 1. Containerd verifies the Manifest's actual digest against the requested one.
 Has it been modified in transit?
-In particular, it computes the sha256sum of the manifest json content received and compares it to the sha256 digest that identifies the manifest.
+In particular, it computes the sha256sum of the manifest json content (`application/vnd.oci.image.manifest.v1+json`) received and compares it to the sha256 digest that identifies the manifest.

-1. Next, for each layer in the manifest:
+1. Next, for each **Filesystem Layer** in the manifest:

     1. Is the layer already present on the worker?